-Our Religion and Theology degrees will enable you to understand and explain the ways in which religion significantly shapes the world.
-Taught by expert academics, you will explore themes central to cultures including philosophy, ethics, mysticism, sex, power and politics across various religions.
+Our religion and theology degrees will enable you to understand and explain the ways in which religion significantly shapes the world.
+Taught by expert academics, you will explore themes central to cultures – including philosophy, ethics, mysticism and power – across various religions.

 Why study Religion and Theology at Bristol?

-You may study religion and theology as a Single Honours subject or in a Joint Honours degree with sociology or philosophy.
+You may study religion and theology as a single honours subject or in a joint honours degree with sociology or philosophy.
 Our Single Honours BA provides the opportunity in year two to spend half a year studying abroad at a partner university.
-We also offer an MArts Religion and Theology with Study Abroad degree that incorporates one year overseas.
+We also offer MArts Religion and Theology with Study Abroad, which incorporates one year overseas.